OliverIgnetik/black-hole-numerical-simulation/README.md

 ## Overview

 This is an attempt at modelling initial data and the associated extrinsic curvature of a black hole with linear momentum.
 The associated extrinsic curvature is calculated in close proximity to the equatorial plane of the black hole.
+The approach is based on the puncture method outlined in Baumgarte et al. [3].

 ![Extrinsic Curvature of Spacetime manifold](img/bh_nasa.gif)